viking-frank/neurocats.github.io/_posts/2017-08-17-tensorflow-tensorboard.md

 ![f](https://raw.githubusercontent.com/f37/f37.github.io/master/assets/tensorflow/der_f.png) ![dx](https://raw.githubusercontent.com/f37/f37.github.io/master/assets/tensorflow/der_dx.png)

-You can also start your
+You can also start your tensorboard deamon with...
 ```shell
 florens@neurocat:~/bla/codefolder$ tensorboard --logdir="./graphs"
 Starting TensorBoard b'47' at http://0.0.0.0:6006
 (Press CTRL+C to quit)
 ```
+...and navigate with a webbrowse to [http://0.0.0.0:6006](http://0.0.0.0:6006).
+Unfold you scalar plots in the `SCALARS` section or view the graph by clicking on `GRAPHS`.

 I hope you understood the basic concept of namescoping and got to know a little more about the power of tensorflow and the advantages of the graph